My research focuses on cognitive and social factors in speech communication in human-human and human-computer interaction.

 … based on emotion?

 I have also tested whether individuals vocally align to emotion in human and voice-AI productions.

 - Cohn & Zellou (2019): We found that people vocally align to Alexa’s emotionally expressive productions

-- Zellou & Cohn (to appear): People align more to utterances produced with emotionally expressive elements (e.g., interjections) than those without for voice-AI
+- Zellou & Cohn (2020): People align more to utterances produced with emotionally expressive elements (e.g., interjections) than those without for voice-AI

 A talk about this project was selected to be in the ‘Most Innovative Research Panel’ at the 2019 UC Davis Symposium on Language Research.